Where To See The Northern Lights in Iceland

 But couldn’t I just nip out of my Reykjavik hotel and find somewhere with a better view?

 Reykjavik is a city.
 As well as light pollution it is the most densely populated corner of the island and consequently there are many more buildings that can partly block views of the night sky.
 To get anywhere with a half-decent view of the northern lights will require you getting on a bus and driving some distance – by which time the ever-fickle aurora borealis may have stopped performing.
 It’s also worth remembering that in a city hotel there will inevitably be lots of other people.
-Do you really want to experience something as magical and humbling as the northern lights with a large crowd of people?

 Good point.
 But if not the capital, where should I stay for a northern lights holiday?